 Generally, yes!
 Your Ticco membership is a professional development expense.
 If you’re self-employed or otherwise, it is generally tax-deductible.
 Make sure to consult your CPA or another tax professional, since tax deductions can vary based on the individual and location.

 Many employers choose to pay for their team’s professional development expenses, up to a certain amount.
 Ask your supervisor if your company offers an allowance for professional development.
 They likely do, and that amount can be used towards your Ticco membership.
-For employers that would like to pay for their employees’ memberships on an annual basis, they may do so by emailing our team at email@example.com.
+Employers that would like to pay for their employees’ memberships on an annual basis may have an interest in learning more about Ticco’s Cultivators program.
+As Cultivators, government agencies, nonprofit organizations, and companies that employ Ticco members can receive a discount on membership for underwriting multiple individuals.
+For information, please send a request to firstname.lastname@example.org.

 Not a dime!
 Applying to Ticco is completely free.
 We will not ask for payment information unless you are admitted to the network.

 There is no commitment made by applying to Ticco.
-If you’re admitted to the network, but choose not to join, you can simply ignore your account activation link sent to you by email.
-If you want to join, but you’re not ready when we admit you, you can request a delay in admittance by following the instructions included in your account activation email.
+If you’re admitted but choose not to join, you can simply ignore your account activation link sent to you by email.
+If you want to join but you’re not ready when we admit you, you can request a delay in admittance by following the instructions included in your account activation email.

 Not everyone is a fit for Ticco’s network.
 Our intention is to identify and support individuals that we believe are currently positioned to become leaders in our professions.
 If we review your application and feel you’re not a fit for our network at this time, you’ll receive an email letting you know of our decision.